openstack-k8s-operators/os-diff/README.md

 #### Non-standard services settings

-It's important to configure correctly a ssh config file or equivalent for non standard services such as OVS.
+It's important to correctly configure an SSH config file or equivalent for non standard services such as OVS.
-The ovs_external_ids is not a service which runs in a container and the ovs data are stored on each hosts of our cloud: controller_1/controller_2/...
+The ovs_external_ids is not a service which runs in a container and the ovs data is stored on each host of our cloud: controller_1/controller_2/...

-The hosts key in the config.yaml will allow os-diff to loop and get for all hosts specified the output of the command or the file or the data that you need to pull from our deployment in order to compare it later:
+The hosts key in the config.yaml will allow os-diff to loop over all hosts specified the output of the command, or the file or data that you need to pull from our deployment in order to compare it later:

 ```
     ovs_external_ids: